 Where your thumb buttons are located (Shooting mode)

-The AF-ON button allows you to trigger autofocus independently of the shutter release ‘half-press’.
-Note that you can re-program the exact function of the AF-ON button via C.Fn IV-1 or you can switch the AF-ON button and AE/AF lock button via C.Fn IV-2 (all custom functions detailed in the menus section of this review).
+The AF-ON button allows you to trigger autofocus independently of the shutter release ‘half-press.’
+Note that you can re-program the exact function of the AF-ON button via C.Fn IV-1, or switch the AF-ON button and AE/AF lock button via C.Fn IV-2 (all custom functions detailed in the menus section of this review).

 |AE / FE Lock|

-Press to trigger automatic exposure and lock the exposure for the next shot; hold the button to lock the exposure for more than one shot.
+Press to trigger automatic exposure and lock the direction for the next shot; hold the button to close the disclosure for more than one shot.
 When an external flash is mounted, press to trigger the flash exposure lock (via a pre-flash).

 |AF point selection button|